analytics-en

 Table of Contents

 MiCA — Markets in Crypto-Assets — is the first unified EU regulation for the crypto-asset market.
-Unlike crypto legislation in Ukraine or any other local initiative — this is a mandatory document that applies simultaneously across all 27 EU member states.
+Unlike Ukraine’s crypto law or any other local initiative, it is a binding document that applies simultaneously across all 27 EU member states.

 The regulation entered into force in 2024.
-Full application — from 2025–2026 depending on the type of assets and market participants.
-The transitional period is ending, and rules that were previously advisory are becoming mandatory.
+Full application is from 2025–2026, depending on the type of assets and market participants.
+The transitional period is coming to an end, and rules that were previously advisory are becoming mandatory.

-The goals of MiCA crypto-asset regulation — three things at once:
+The goal of MiCA crypto-asset regulation is threefold:

-• Investor protection — unified standards for information disclosure and issuer accountability
+• Investor protection — unified disclosure standards and issuer accountability

-• Market transparency — mandatory reporting, licensing and supervision by EU regulators
+• Market transparency — mandatory reporting, licensing, and EU regulatory oversight

-• Equal rules for all participants — regardless of which EU country the provider is registered in
+• Level playing field for all participants — regardless of which EU country the provider is registered in

-An important nuance that is often overlooked: MiCA applies not only to exchanges and stablecoin issuers.
-It directly affects everyone who converts or invests crypto assets in the EU — individuals, corporate clients, payment providers.
+An important nuance that is often overlooked: MiCA does not only concern exchanges and stablecoin issuers.
+It directly affects everyone who transfers or invests cryptocurrency in the EU — individuals, corporate clients, and payment providers.

 For an individual, MiCA means more documents and more questions from a bank or provider during large transactions.
-But if the documents are prepared correctly — no problems.
+But if the documents are properly prepared, there are no issues.
 Three key changes that directly affect private investors:

 Enhanced KYC.
 Verification for large transactions becomes more detailed.
 A bank or licensed provider is required to establish not only the client’s identity, but also the purpose of the transaction and the source of funds.
-AML/KYC for crypto transactions — is no longer an optional procedure, but a mandatory condition for payment processing.
+AML/KYC for crypto transactions is no longer an optional procedure — it is a mandatory condition for a payment to go through.

 Travel Rule.
-Mandatory identification of the sender and recipient for every transaction from 1,000 EUR.
-The provider is required to transmit data about both parties to the transaction — anonymous transfers within the EU no longer comply with the regulation.
+Mandatory identification of both sender and recipient for every transfer of 1,000 EUR or more.
+The provider is required to transmit data on both parties to the transaction — anonymous transfers within the EU no longer comply with the regulation.

 Proof of Funds.
 Banks and licensed providers are required to verify the source of funds.
-This means that crypto assets submitted for conversion must be accompanied by documentary confirmation of their origin.
+This means that crypto assets submitted for conversion or transfer must be accompanied by documentary confirmation of their origin.

 In practice: a client who has prepared Proof of Funds and completed AML screening in advance passes all three checks without delays.
 A client who has not done so receives a document request in the middle of a transaction.